 These should be your first line of defence as well as sign posting any other security measures in place which are not visible, such as alarms which are linked up to private security response teams or your local police station.

 4) Use motion-activated lighting

 Motion-activated lighting gives a surprise element to your security and acts as a greater deterrent to opportunistic thieves.
 You also need good lighting to trace people using CCTV evidence.

 5) Control access

-Controlling who has access to enter and leave your property, and indeed different areas of it, is fundamental to your security.
+Controlling who has access to enter and leave your property, and indeed different areas of it, with access control systems for offices is fundamental to your security.
 This prevents unauthorised access by unknown individuals and keeps sensitive areas more secure.

 6) Implement policies to reduce fraud

 Identity theft is a growing problem for people and businesses.
 In tough economic times it is an ever-growing temptation for external criminals – and sometimes even internal criminals.

 It’s always wise not to underestimate the opportunities that exist for fraud.
 This means ensuring that all sensitive business information is securely incinerated or shredded, and that all employees operate a clear desk policy to prevent sensitive data and information falling into the wrong hands.

 Credit card fraud is also becoming increasingly common, so you may want to educate yourself on some common detection techniques to help minimize your fraud risk.